superdurable/iwf/docs/Persistence.md

 iWF provides a Key-Value storage out of the box.
 This eliminates the need to depend on a database to implement your workflow.

 Your data are stored as Data Attributes and Search Attributes.
 Together both define the "persistence schema".
 The persistence schema is defined and maintained in the code along with other business logic.

 Search Attributes work like infinite indexes in a traditional database.
 You only need to specify which attributes should be indexed, without worrying about complications you might be used to in a traditional database like the number of shards, and the order of the fields in an index.
+Note that Search Attributes must be created accordingly in the Temporal namespace/Cadence domain, and shared across the whole namespace/domain.

 Logically, the workflow definition displayed in the example workflow diagram will have a persistence schema as follows: